teeframe/protocol-documentation/src/encoding.md

 Huffman compression is an algorithm that is not specific to Teeworlds.
 You can learn from any documentation, [like this Youtube video](https://www.youtube.com/watch?v=iiGZ947Tcck), to understand its fundamentals.

 Huffman compression depends on a weight tree.
 So, to re-implement the Huffman yourself, you will need to use the same weight tree as the official Teeworlds.
-The official Teeworlds frequency table can be [found here](https://github.com/teeworlds/teeworlds/blob/26d24ec061d44e6084b2d77a9b8a0a48e354eba6/src/engine/shared/huffman.cpp#L7-L20).
+The official frequency table can be [found here](https://github.com/teeworlds/teeworlds/blob/26d24ec061d44e6084b2d77a9b8a0a48e354eba6/src/engine/shared/huffman.cpp#L7-L20).

 :::info
 You can learn more packet header and it payload in the [Fundamentals](./fundamentals) page.